-BUSSQ lets you make lump sum contributions via BPAY or Direct Debit.
+BUSSQ lets you make lump sum contributions via BPAY.
 You can also make regular contributions through your employer via a payroll deduction.

 Please note, if you are making a contribution using BPAY, please allow time for the transfer to be received by us by 30 June.
 Please ensure that you use the correct reference numbers so we can allocate your contribution.
 Contributions that are unable to be allocated may be sent to the ATO.